lrcleandro/github-actions-learning/README.md

 # github-actions-learning
-Study the possibilities of github actions for python
+Study the possibilities of GitHub actions for python